 - One to One Sessions – Four individual sessions with Julie over the course of the program.

-A four month program empowering shame free eating and strategies for authentic health.
+My one-on-one counseling empowers shame free eating and provides strategies for authentic health.
 Stop dieting and learn how to listen to and trust your body’s signals and develop a positive relationship with food.

 - Weekly Shame-free eating journal reviews